SoweluAvanzo/DAO-ML_Cinco_Cloud_Editor/README.md

 3. Open `http://cinco-cloud` in a Web browser

 ## Devlopment under Windows:
 0. Activate `hyper-vv` in windows.
 It is used instead of docker.
-Also, you need atleast `60GB` of disk-storage and Administrator Rights.
+Also, you need atleast `60GB` of disk-storage and administrator-rights.
 Almost all commands need to be run with high privileges, because of the `hyper-v`-context.
 1. Start minikube by running (as Administrator):

     `minikube start --cpus 4 --memory 8192 --driver=hyperv --disk-size 60000mb`